Juansu01/Take-home-project---DiploAI/README.md

 ### Solution Details

+Server-Side Rendering is implemented inside the "/" route, everytime the server gets a request from this route, it will prerender 5 ToDos before sending the response to the client.

 The list is sorted using the following rules:

 - The incomplete ToDos will be displayed at the top, followed by the completed ToDos